Radiologic evaluation of the hip in infants, children, and adolescents

 The hip is a stable, major weight-bearing joint with significant mobility.
 In children, common causes of hip pathology include developmental dysplasia of the hip (DDH), transient synovitis, septic arthritis, Legg-Calvé-Perthes disease, and slipped capital femoral epiphysis (SCFE).
 Less common hip disorders include proximal femoral focal deficiency, developmental coxa vara, neuromuscular hip dysplasia, injuries about the hip, arthritides, and tumors.
 The radiologic evaluation of common and less common hip disorders is discussed below.

 Accurate diagnosis and treatment of pediatric hip disorders are important because of the potential complications, which may lead to degenerative joint disease in adult life.
 The history and physical examination, which are necessary to develop a differential diagnosis prior to the selection of imaging tests, and a general review of the imaging tests that are used in the evaluation of bone and joint pain, including the physical principles underlying their usefulness, are presented separately.
-(See "Overview of hip pain in childhood" and "Approach to the child with a limp" and "Imaging techniques for evaluation of the painful joint" and "Radiologic evaluation of the painful hip in adults".)
+(See "Approach to hip pain in childhood" and "Approach to the child with a limp" and "Imaging techniques for evaluation of the painful joint" and "Imaging evaluation of the painful hip in adults".)

 TYPES OF IMAGING STUDIES